Why is my shut-off valve making gurgling noise

 Frequently Asked Questions

-How can I fix a gurgling shut-off valve?
+How do I fix a gurgling shut-off valve?

 When should I call a plumber for a gurgling shut-off valve?

-If the gurgling persists or you're unsure of the cause, it's best to call a professional plumber.
-They can diagnose the issue and provide the appropriate repair or replacement services.
+If the gurgling persists or you're not comfortable attempting to fix the valve yourself, it's best to call a professional plumber.
+They can diagnose the underlying issue and make the necessary repairs.

 Connect with certified professionals in your area